 New feline writers will be added when they publish their first article.

-Winston the Chip peering into Amma’s office, curious about who will be the next feline author.
+Winston the Chip peering into Amma’s office hoping to learn who will be the next feline author.

 Quoted Benedictine Scholars